Retirement Accommodation (Sheltered Housing)

 There are some variations between sheltered housing schemes however, they usually provide most of the following:

-- Self contained flats, bedsits or bungalows with their own kitchen, fully decorated.
+- Self contained flats, bedsits or bungalows.

 - A guestroom is provided in most schemes and arrangements can be made with the Warden if tenants have a relative or close friend who wishes to stay for a night or longer.
 No charge is made for this room.